Kartik13-op/premium-scrollytelling-boilerplate/README.md

 ## How to use this for your project

 1. Prepare your source video and keep it short (3–10s recommended for single-section scrollytelling).
+Take use of AI video generators, create one, and edit it however you like.
+Prefer putting on text overlays yourselves in video editors.

 2. Edit `scripts/video_to_frames.py` if needed: